What are Startup Costs in Singapore 2026

 Government SupportUp to 70% via EDG, PSG, Startup SGLimited grants, investor-drivenIncentives for BOI-approved sectorsGrants in tech parks, but less global reach

-Why Founders Still Choose Singapore
+Why Founders Still Choose Singapore in 2026?

 Despite higher costs, Singapore remains the top startup hub in Southeast Asia.
 Government support programs such as Startup SG Founder Grant and Enterprise Development Grant cover significant expenses.
 Investors also trust Singapore’s strict compliance standards, which make raising seed or Series A funding easier.